g-leech/argmin-gravitas/_posts/2017-01-11-anthropology-worth.markdown

         (Beyond trivial differences, like the typical skin colour and population density of their subjects.)
     </li><br>
     <li class="footnote" id="fn:9">
         I've softened a bit since being first shocked by the happily non-scientific methods of some anthropologists.
-As [James Holland Jones][JHJ] notes, their wilful ignorance is more tragedy than scandal:
+As <a href="{{JHJ}}">James Holland Jones notes</a>, wilful ignorance is more tragedy than scandal:
         <blockquote>
             The reasons for the marginalization of scientific approaches to anthropology are complex and do not fit neatly into the simplistic narrative of “objective, scientific anthropology ... under assault from interpretivists like Clifford Geertz who do not believe in truth.”
 No doubt, part of the problem is simply the compartmentalization of knowledge. <br><br>
             As scholars become increasingly specialized, it becomes more and more difficult to be both scientist and humanist.
 Increasingly, hiring decisions are zero-sum games.
 The gain of a scientist represents the loss of a humanist and vice-versa.
 Gone is Eric Wolf’s conception of Anthropology as <br><br>“both the most scientific of the humanities and the most humanist of the sciences”...